gitificial/FLIRtoDash/README.md

 ## Installation
-The following instructions describe 3 installation options on a linux system and might deviate to the installation on Windows/macOS.
+The following instructions describe two installation options on a linux system and might deviate to the installation on Windows/macOS.

 ### Option 1: Install the Docker image containing the webapp
 Get the Docker image from Docker Hub: